Support for trustees

 • Trustee board reviews

-To access any of the above services contact sarah.pickering@can100.org (if you are based in BCP) or bekki.stalker@can100.org (if based in Dorset).
+To access these services contact sarah.pickering@can100.org (if based in Bournemouth, Christchurch and Poole area) or bekki.stalker@can100.org (if based in Dorset).

 Trustees play a vital role in ensuring charities and voluntary groups are well-run, effective and working in the best way possible for the people they support.